 Frequently Asked Questions

 If your Advanced Learner Loan is for an Access to Higher Education course and you progress to complete a university level course, you will not have to pay back your Advanced Learner Loan.
+However, you can only have one Access to HE Loan.

 The minimum amount you can borrow is £300 and you can borrow up to the total cost of your tuition fees.
 If you choose, you can borrow part of the fees and pay the rest yourself.
 The College allows you to pay the cost of some courses in instalments.
 For further details, email: email@example.com.